Is your town an experience?

 Thankfully, Polk County public servants are trying to fix this problem using a variety of techniques.
 One of the most important techniques they are using is an approach called Complete Streets.
-While I am writing about Polk County, similar issues are present in Highlands, Lake and Sumter.
+While I am writing about Polk County, similar issues are present in Sumter, Lake and Highlands.

 I read 200 pages of traffic study documents from Polk County.
 The idea behind Complete Streets is to balance speed versus safety in our cities.
 Slower traffic, better lighting, more and better crosswalks, dedicated bike lanes and safer streets make our small towns more of an experience and less of a pass-through.